akashkgarg/objc-appdotnet/README.md

   `writePost` method.
 - The `includeUser`, `includeAnnotations`, and `includeReplies` flags for stream methods do not work.
+- Latest App.Net changes include responses that contain a "meta" value.
+This information is ignored currently.

 Please let me know if you find any bugs/issues while using this library.
 I'd be more than happy to hear from you.